gvklooster/ARFramesInGridCalculator/README.md

 This simple tool was used in every app I ever did.
 I wanted to share it with you.

-This is also my first puplic repo here on github.
-So for me this is also a learning experience.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.